IBM/deployable-architecture-builder-vscode-extension/README.md

 If you see an error about signing into GitHub Enterprise, set the GitHub Enterprise server in Settings -> Settings -> Extensions -> GitHub Enterprise Server Authentication Provider in the URI field to `https://github.ibm.com`.

+### Getting logged out

+There's an error that might occur when you sign in to IBM Cloud via the extension.
+This error might happen because after you first install the extension from the marketplace and attempt to sign in, the authentication might not stick.
+So, you will see that you're signed in but then are signed out shortly after.
+To fix this issue, restart VS Code and attempt to sign in again.

 ### Extension logs

 All logs for the extension can be found in the **Output** view in the `IBM Cloud Deployable Architecture Builder` channel.
 You can change the log level by using the `Developer: Set Log Level` command in the Command Palette.